Beirut port blast survivors relive trauma as silos burns - NewsBreak

 Beirut port blast survivors relive trauma as silos burns

-Rita Qadan’s heart skips a beat whenever talks about how she survived the devastating explosion in Beirut 's Port two years ago.
+BEIRUT (AP) — Rita Qadan’s heart skips a beat whenever talks about how she survived the devastating explosion in Beirut’s Port two years ago.
 And every time she sees the massive port silos, she is reminded again of her trauma.

 The port’s grain silos destroyed in the blast — a massive, charred ruin jutting into the sky — has been burning for weeks after remnants of the grains that withstood the 2020 explosion started fermenting and ignited in the summer heat.
 The Lebanese government said last week the fire expanded after flames reached nearby electrical cables.
 Experts warn the structure could collapse at any time.